Reply Markup

 Remove keyboard

-To remove keyboard you have to send an instance of ReplyKeyboardRemove object:
+To remove the keyboard you have to send an instance of ReplyKeyboardRemove in a new message:

 // using Telegram.Bot.Types.ReplyMarkups;